New here? Get more useful information by subscribing for free to the RSS feed

 Glass food storage containers

-Glass containers (with a top that a seals well) works well for storing leftovers.
+Glass containers (with tops that seals well) works well for storing leftovers.
 In our fridge it’s very important to have a see through container since the leftover situation can sometimes get out of hand.

 Glass storage canning jars